EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • A coffee plot should include only the coffee plantations of a farm, whether under full sun or shaded systems, and exclude other distinctly grown agricultural commodities or standing forest.

-2/ Preference for Polygons: Polygons are preferred due to their higher accuracy in assessing deforestation risk.
+2/ Preference for polygons: Polygons are preferred due to their higher accuracy in assessing deforestation risk.
 Deforestation risk assessments are based on a buffer area around a GPS point, which may not align perfectly with the actual producing area.
 This can result in ‘false positives,’ where deforested zones might be inaccurately identified.
 Such cases must be documented and justified.
+For more information on manual and automated polygon data collection methods and best practices, click here.

-4/ Data Transfer to Non-SME Clients: Geolocation data must be provided to EFICO’s non-SME clients, who have similar due diligence obligations, in compliance with data protection regulations.
-Access will be secured through the EU IT System using DDS reference and verification numbers and communicated via EFICO sales invoices.
+4/ Data transfer to Competent Authorities and Clients: EFICO will provide anonymized geolocation data, harvest season and general product information to the Competent Authorities as well as to its clients who have similar due diligence obligations, in compliance with the EU’s Open Data Policy and EFICO data protection rules.
+Access will be secured through the EU IT System using DDS reference and verification numbers and communicated to clients via EFICO sales invoices.

 4. Two Traceability Approaches for Compliance